mphein/ProdActivity/README.md

 - Press Enter to confirm selection.
 - Use Back button to cancel or go back.
 - Use Back and Enter to pause/resume Timers.
+- Use Down during Timer phases to set remaining Time = 5 seconds.
+(Helps with debugging and Testing!)

 ## Features